FL-immo/flcopro-docs/Writerside/topics/overview.md

 # Overview

 **%product%** is a powerful and intuitive software solution designed for property managers, building inspectors, and co-ownership administrators.
 It streamlines **on-site visits**, **inspection reporting**, and **work supervision** within condominium buildings and shared properties.

 ---

-## Overview 2
+## Centralized Operations

-**%product%** centralizes all visit and inspection activities in one modern, collaborative platform.
-Whether you are performing a **routine condominium visit**, a **maintenance inspection**, or a **follow-up on construction works**, FL Copro helps you stay organized, compliant, and efficient.
+**%product%** brings all visit and inspection activities together in a modern, collaborative environment.
+Whether you are conducting a **routine condominium visit**, a **maintenance inspection**, or a **construction follow-up**, **FL Copro** helps you stay organized, compliant, and efficient.

-Designed for both **desktop and mobile**, it ensures seamless operation whether you are in the office or on-site.
+Accessible on both **desktop and mobile**, it ensures seamless operation whether you’re at your desk or on-site.

 ---

-## 🧭 Core Features
+## Core Features

-### 📝 1.
-Visit & Inspection Reports
+### 1. Visit and Inspection Reports
 - Create detailed **visit reports** in just a few clicks.
 - Add **text, photos, checklists, and annotations** directly from your smartphone or tablet.
-- Categorize visits:
+- Categorize visits by type:
     - Routine Condominium Visit
     - Technical Inspection
     - Safety Compliance Review
     - Maintenance Follow-Up
     - Work Acceptance Visit

-### 🛠️ 2.
-Work & Maintenance Tracking
+### 2. Work and Maintenance Tracking
 - Manage **ongoing maintenance projects** and **contractor interventions**.
-- Record work progress, add photo evidence, and attach supplier documents.
+- Record progress, attach supplier documents, and include photographic evidence.
-- Automatically generate follow-up reports to share with co-owners or trustees.
+- Automatically generate **follow-up reports** for co-owners or trustees.

-### 📸 3.
-Media & Documentation
+### 3. Media and Documentation
-- Upload and organize **photos, videos, and documents** per building, visit, or task.
+- Upload and organize **photos, videos, and documents** by building, visit, or task.
-- Built-in **markup tools** to highlight issues directly on photos.
+- Use **markup tools** to highlight issues directly on images.
-- Generate **visual inspection summaries** with before/after comparisons.
+- Generate **visual inspection summaries** with before-and-after comparisons.

-### 📅 4.
-Scheduling & Notifications
+### 4. Scheduling and Notifications
 - Plan and schedule visits and inspections.
-- Receive reminders and automated alerts for deadlines, recurrent visits, or overdue actions.
+- Receive reminders and alerts for deadlines, recurrent visits, or overdue actions.
-- Sync with **Google Calendar**, **Outlook**, or your property management ERP.
+- Sync seamlessly with **Google Calendar**, **Outlook**, or your property management ERP.

-### 👥 5.
-Collaboration & Sharing
+### 5. Collaboration and Sharing
-- Collaborate in real time with **co-managers**, **technicians**, or **service providers**.
+- Collaborate in real time with **co-managers**, **technicians**, and **service providers**.
 - Share reports via secure links or export them as **PDF**, **Word**, or **Excel** files.
-- Enable co-owners to access limited views of reports and follow progress transparently.
+- Allow co-owners to view limited versions of reports for transparent progress tracking.

-### 📊 6.
-Dashboards & Analytics
+### 6. Dashboards and Analytics
-- Visualize inspection frequency, maintenance backlog, and performance indicators.
+- Visualize inspection frequency, maintenance backlog, and key performance indicators.
 - Generate **custom analytics** per building, category, or manager.
-- Export data to Excel or integrate with external BI tools.
+- Export data to Excel or integrate with your BI tools.

 ---

-## 🔐 Security & Compliance
+## Security and Compliance

-- GDPR-compliant data storage within the EU.
+- GDPR-compliant data storage within the European Union
-- Secure cloud hosting with daily encrypted backups.
+- Secure cloud hosting with daily encrypted backups
-- Multi-user authentication and access control for different roles (Administrator, Inspector, Contractor, Viewer).
+- Multi-user authentication and access control by role (Administrator, Inspector, Contractor, Viewer)

 ---

-## 🧰 Technical Specifications
+## Technical Specifications

 | Category | Details |
 |-----------|----------|